 Learn Spanish under coconut trees!

-It’s a well-known fact: to live in the Dominican Republic, you have to love improvisation, party and have a certain openness.
-If this is your case, the Dominican Republic is the perfect place to enhance your learning experience in Spanish.
+It’s a well-known fact that in order to live in the Dominican Republic, you have to love improvisation, parties, and have a certain openness about you.
+If this sounds like you, the Dominican Republic is the perfect place to enhance your learning experience in Spanish.

 As we have already emphasised, learning a language requires spending time in a country where that language is spoken.
 If you wish to live in the Dominican Republic for a long time, you will need a work visa.
 With this type of document, you can obtain a local driver’s license and open a bank account at the same time.
 To do this, you will need to find, at least, a fixed-term contract there.
-It is also possible to obtain a student visa, to renew each year.
+It is also possible to obtain a student visa, which you will have to renew each year.

 Note: the language spoken by locals differs a little from classical Spanish.
-You will probably have a little time of adaptation to speak in the beginning.
+You will probably need a little bit of time to adapt at the beginning.

 Finally, we also want to talk about the country of the cigar: Cuba.
 It is also an incredible destination to learn Spanish.

-Cuba is a country with rich history and proud and open-minded people.
-Everything in this country tells a fascinating story: from the embargo with the United States to the communist domination of the time of Fidel Castro.
+Cuba is a country with a rich history, and proud people.
+Everything in this country tells a fascinating story; from the embargo with the United States, to the communist domination of the time of Fidel Castro.

-Cuban people are among the most social and eager to share their culture.
-Ideal to practice your Spanish everyday.
+Cuban people are among the most social and eager to share their culture, an ideal opportunity to practice your Spanish everyday.

-Once there, nothing beats the casas particulares to live with the residents.
+Once there, nothing beats the casas particulares as places to live with the local residents.
 By doing so, you will have the opportunity to meet Cubans who will rent you rooms directly within their home.

 Note finally that it is always interesting to revise your Spanish before the holidays …!

-By the time you start thinking and dreaming in Spanish like a native speaker, you will be able to tell yourself: my task is accomplished.
+By the time you start thinking and dreaming in Spanish like a native speaker, you will be able to tell yourself: my task is complete.